NavidMohseni/Blogdown1/README.md

-# Solutions, chapter by chapter, from the Machine Learning with R book.
+# Solutions for the Machine Learning with R, tidyverse, and MLR.
-# Hefin Ioan Rhys - Machine Learning with R, Tidyverse, and Mlr (2020)
+Hefin Ioan Rhys - Machine Learning with R, Tidyverse, and Mlr (2020)